ToxicMe/ekocash/README.md

 ## Note:

-This [Readme.md](http://readme.md/) file is a basic guide to get you started with the Ekocash Shop Management System.
-For more detailed instructions or additional features, contact the project maintainers.
+This Readme.md file is a basic guide to get you started with the Ekocash Shop Management System.
+For more detailed instructions or additional features, contact the project maintainer.
 Happy managing!